harvesthq/chosen/README.md

 Chosen is a library for making long, unwieldy select boxes more user friendly.

+Chosen does require any particular JavaScript framework, but the following have wrapper classes for friendlier usage:
-- jQuery support: 1.4+
+- jQuery: 1.4+
-- Prototype support: 1.7+
+- Prototype: 1.7+

 For **documentation**, usage, and examples, see:
 http://harvesthq.github.io/chosen/